 - The superoxol catalase test used for the presumptive speciation of certain Neisseria organisms requires a different concentration of H2O2.

-Uses Catalase Test Results
+Uses of Catalase Test Results

 - The catalase test is primarily used to distinguish among Gram-positive cocci: members of the genus Staphylococcus are catalase-positive, and members of the genera Streptococcus and Enterococcus are catalase-negative.